Home BrittanyA getaway to Bénodet in Brittany

 Where to brunch in Bénodet?
 Les Voiles

 This restaurant, taken over in November 2022, offers a brunch served at the table on Sundays.
-Everything here is homemade with a maximum of local products and the menu changes each season.
-The place also functions as a tapas bar with cocktails in the evening and sometimes offers concerts on-site.
+Everything here is homemade with a maximum of local products and the menu changes with every season.
+The venue also acts as a tapas bar with cocktails in the evening and sometimes offers live music on-site.
 The dining room is very cozy and perfect for brunching, but the establishment also has a small terrace in front of the restaurant.

-The brunch consists of: a fruit juice of your choice, a hot drink of your choice, an avocado and salmon toast, scrambled eggs, cheese, charcuterie, a pancake, a waffle, two cookies, salted butter caramel, yogurt and granola, and a fruit salad.
+The brunch is composed of: a fruit juice of your choice, a hot drink of your choice, an avocado toast with salmon, scrambled eggs, cheese, charcuterie, a pancake, a waffle, two cookies, salted butter caramel, yogurt with granola, and a fruit salad.

-Modern restaurant interior in Bénodet with diners seated near a bay window.
+Modern restaurant interior in Bénodet with guests seated near a bay window.

 Restaurant Les Voiles